HFT Trading - Everything You Need to Know HFT Trading - Everything You Need to Know

 HFT Trading – The Criticism

-Since HFT traders have the ability to receive information and respond to it even before any other participants in the market, the argument says that between HFT traders and traditional traders there is an unequal competition due to the Latency Arbitrage.
+Since HFT traders have the ability to receive information and respond to it even before any other participants in the market, the argument says that between HFT traders and traditional traders, there is unequal competition due to Latency Arbitrage.

-One one of the key findings is that HFTs are not able to systematically anticipate near-simultaneous orders sent by non-HFTs to different trading venues, but HFT traders could be predicting the flow over longer time periods.
+One of the key findings is that HFTs are not able to systematically anticipate near-simultaneous orders sent by non-HFTs to different trading venues, but HFT traders could predict the flow over longer time periods.

 Another major criticism when it comes to HFT trading is that it allows institutional financial firms to gain an advantage in trading because they are able to trade in large blocks through the use of algorithmic trading.
 Obviously, the financial market and trading have become a playground where the equipment is more important than trading skills.